 What happens when you take everything that’s fresh and colorful about summer and stuff it in a tomato?
-This amazingly light and flavorful dish – baked tomatoes stuffed with fresh corn, black beans, zucchini and cilantro.
+This amazingly light and flavorful dish – baked tomatoes stuffed with fresh corn, one health black beans, sovaldi zucchini and cilantro.
 I also added a little coriander and cumin for flavor and some lemon juice to brighten it all up.
 Finally, no baked dish is complete without breadcrumbs and a dusting of cheese, Cotija cheese in this case.

 They’re as comforting as a casserole, but still fresh and healthy.
 They’re also really pretty, all red and green and yellow with a crusty top.